meanjollies/check-dell-warranty/README.md

 Sometimes Dell's API site times out in returning a response, which can cause the script to bail out.
 Just re-run it again if this happens.

 ### Todo
-- Display hardware model when using a switch

 License
 ---